coderxio/sagerx/README.md

 We would love to see you contribute to SageRx.
 Join our [Slack](https://join.slack.com/t/coderx/shared_invite/zt-5b8e9kr4-PsKAVe4crGmECQyyxDIJgQ) channel to get involved.

+[Style Guide](docs/style_guide.md): How we think about the structure and naming conventions of SageRx.

 ## Development Quickstart

 ### Prerequisites